MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-aks-with-keda-scaler-based-on-prometheus-metrics.md

 > kubectl get svc -n sample-domain1-ns -w
 > ```
 >
 > Wait for the `EXTERNAL-IP` column in the row for `sample-domain1-cluster-1-exporter` to switch from `<pending>` to an IP address.
-Then access the `http://<exporter-public-ip>:8080/metrics` and login with the credentials you specified when deploying the offer.
-You will find all the metrics.
+Then open the URL `http://<exporter-public-ip>:8080/metrics` in a browser and login with the credentials you specified when deploying the offer.
+You will find all the available metrics.
+You can input any of these in the PromQL window to display them in Azure Monitor.
+For example `heap_free_percent` shows an interesting graph.
+To watch the memory pressure as the load is applied to the application, set the **Auto refresh** and **Time range** to the smallest possible interval and leave the tab open.

 ## Create KEDA scaler

 Scalers define how and when KEDA should scale a deployment.
 This article uses the [Prometheus scaler](https://keda.sh/docs/2.10/scalers/prometheus/) to retrieve Prometheus metrics from the Azure Monitor workspace.

-This article use `openSessionsCurrentCount` of the sample application as the trigger query.
+This article uses `openSessionsCurrentCount` as the trigger.
 The rule for this metric is described as follows.
 When the average open session account is more than `10`, scale up the WLS cluster until it reaches the maximum replica size.
 Otherwise, scale down the WLS cluster until it reaches its minimum replica size.
 The table lists the important parameters:

 | Parameter Name | Value |
 |-------------------|----------------------------------------------------|